-1 and care that a person in a like position would reasonably believe appropriate under similar 2 circumstances are determined, if the standards are not manifestly unreasonable; 3 (5) the limitations provided in Section 405(b) on direction of trustees that are 4 manifestly contrary to the terms of the governing instrument or would constitute a serious breach 5 of trust; 6 (6) the right of a trustee to information under Section 407, but the governing 7 instrument may prescribe the standards for assessing whether information is reasonably related 8 to the trustee's discharge of the trustee's duties as trustee if the standards are not manifestly 9 unreasonable; 10 (7) the prohibition under Section 410 of indemnification, advancement, or 11 exoneration for conduct involving bad faith, willful misconduct, or reckless indifference; 12 (8) the right of a beneficial owner to information under Section 503, but the 13 governing instrument may prescribe the standards for assessing whether information is 14 reasonably related to the beneficial owner's ability to enforce its rights as a beneficial owner if 15 the standards are not manifestly unreasonable; 16 (9) the right of a beneficial owner to bring a derivative action under Section 507, 17 but the governing instrument may modify the terms of Section 507 to subject the right to 18 additional standards and restrictions including the requirement that beneficial owners owning a 19 specified amount or type of beneficial interest join in bringing the derivative action, if the 20 additional standards and restrictions are not manifestly unreasonable; and 21 (10) Sections 601, 604, 605, 608, and 609.
-[For Discussion: Excluded sections 22 of Article 6].
+- (4) the standards of conduct for trustees under Section 404, but the governing instrument may prescribe the standards by which good faith, best interests of the statutory trust, and care that a person in a like position would reasonably believe appropriate under similar circumstances are determined, if the standards are not manifestly unreasonable; - (5) the limitations provided in Section 405(b) on direction of trustees that are manifestly contrary to the terms of the governing instrument or would constitute a serious breach of trust; - (6) the right of a trustee to information under Section 407, but the governing instrument may prescribe the standards for assessing whether information is reasonably related to the trustee's discharge of the trustee's duties as trustee if the standards are not manifestly unreasonable; - (7) the prohibition under Section 410 of indemnification, advancement, or exoneration for conduct involving bad faith, willful misconduct, or reckless indifference; - (8) the right of a beneficial owner to information under Section 503, but the governing instrument may prescribe the standards for assessing whether information is reasonably related to the beneficial owner's ability to enforce its rights as a beneficial owner if the standards are not manifestly unreasonable; - (9) the right of a beneficial owner to bring a derivative action under Section 508507, but the governing instrument may modify the terms of Section 508-507 to subject the right to additional standards and restrictions including the requirement that beneficial owners owning a specified amount or type of beneficial interest join in bringing the derivative action, if the additional standards and restrictions are not manifestly unreasonable; and of Article 6].

+(10) Sections 601, 604, 605, 608, and 609.
+[For Discussion: Excluded sections